Potato011/Personal-website/content/posts/auto-catamaran-mod2.md

 - improved PDB with power logging functionality

 # Conclusion
 The craft has proved to be a highly maneuverable platform with good payload capacity.
-More tests will be needed but it seems promising.
+This products represents the cumulation of three prototypes and countless tests.
+I started research approximately eight months ago and in that time, I learned quite a bit about problem solving and polishing a product for production.
+My hopes is to take what was learned with this model and create an even more refined product sometime down the line (maybe with hydrofoils).